Terrorists regrouping in parts of KP: Mian Iftikhar

 Talking to media at an event held in connection with the marking of Babrra tragedy here, the ANP leader said that the government must take the audio statement of Ihsanullah Ihsan, the ex-spokesperson for the Tehreek-e-Taliban Pakistan (TTP) serious and take steps to protect the lives and properties of the people.

-Mian Iftikhar said that collusion of the National Accountability Bureau (NAB) and Niazi had exposed as it had started the illegal arrest of innocent people, particularly politicians.
+Mian Iftikhar said that collusion of National Accountability Bureau (NAB) and Niazi had exposed as it had started illegal arrest of innocent people, particularly of politicians.

-He said that Kaptan and Pakistan cannot go together and the time had come to get rid the

-masses of the incompetent rulers.The ANP leader also demanded an impartial inquiry into the Lahore incident and termed it a terrorism act on the part of NAB.